 Should you wish to contact the club or one of it's members, please click here

-Billericay Chess Club was formed in April 1978 when Ian Fuller (still our secretary) and his friend Brian Morgan, then members of Brentwood Chess Club, advertised in various newsagents in Billericay to see what support there would be for a chess club in the town.
-At the meeting, in Ian's house, there were players from the Wickford, Laindon and Chelmsford clubs as well as other interested enthusiasts, all of whom lived in Billericay.
-It was decided to form a club and the first meeting took place at the old cricket club pavilion in Mountnessing Road on 17th May 1978.
+Billericay Chess Club was formed in April 1978 when Ian Fuller and Brian Morgan, then members of Brentwood Chess Club, advertised in various newsagents in Billericay to see what support there would be for a chess club in the town.
+At an initial meeting, in Ian's house, there were players from the Wickford, Laindon and Chelmsford clubs as well as other interested enthusiasts, all of whom lived in Billericay.
+A club was formed and the first meeting took place at the old cricket club pavilion in Mountnessing Road on 17th May 1978.

-Soon after these early meetings the club moved to the annex of the old Archer Hall, which was where the Emmanuel Church is now in the Laindon Road and we met there until July 1980.
-We then moved to the old Fold (now demolished to make way for the Waitrose car park) and then moved on when the Arts Centre (Fold) moved to the old Quilters School site in 1994.
+Shortly afterwards, the club moved to the annex of the old Archer Hall on Laindon Road (which is now the site of the Emmanuel Church) and met there until July 1980.
+The Club then moved to the old Fold (since demolished to make way for the Waitrose car park) before relocating to Arts Centre (The Fold) in 1994.
+The club moved to their current location at Anisha Grange, in 2017.

-Two club members, Charles Newman (Chairman and Team Captain) and Ian Fuller (Secretary), have played for the club since it's foundation.
-Other long serving members include Chris van Veen (Treasurer, since 1999) and Hugh Tanton (Tournaments Officer, since 1989).
+Two club members, Charles Newman (Chairman) and Ian Fuller, have played for the club since it's foundation.
 Of our past members we are particularly proud of the Cundy brothers (Mark and Nigel) who were strong players and their sister Brenda (all went on to Oxford University) and Jonathan Hannah (who won a title at the British Championships and went on to Cambridge University).
 All home grown talent and all educated at King Edward V1 School Chelmsford.

 Billericay is a suburban town located in the county of Essex, in the east of England.
 It is situated 28 miles (45 km) north-east of London and has a population of around 60,000.
 Despite being a commuter town to the capital, Billericay manages to retain a rural feel, and is surrounded by large areas of woodland and open countryside.